- Members’ FAQ and guide

-- Determine what type of sequencing (eg. HiSeq, MiSeq, RNAseq, GBS) and experimental design would work best for your project.
+- Determine what type of sequencing and experimental design would work best for your project.

-- Determine appropriate analyses once sequencing is completed (e.g. sequence assembly, alignments, SNP detection, population genetics, detection of selection at the molecular level).
+- Analyse sequencing data (e.g. sequence assembly, alignments, SNP detection, population genetics, detection of selection at the molecular level).

 - Assist members in using the R software (bioinformatics, statistics or graphics).

-- Help revise manuscripts in genomics, molecular ecology and evolution (as an editor for a scientific journal, I have a good knowledge of the requirements).
+- Help revise manuscripts in genomics, molecular ecology and evolution.

 Please contact me by email, or come see me at the Montreal Botanical Garden (4101 Sherbrooke Est, H1X 2B2, B-130).